MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ![AS_Show_Details](../analysis-services/media/as-show-details.png)

 By default, the associated data in the Internet Sales table is displayed.
-This limited behavior is often not meaningful for the user because the table may not have the necessary columns to show useful information such as customer name and order information.
+This limited behavior is often not meaningful for the user because the table might not have the necessary columns to show useful information such as customer name and order information.
 With Detail Rows, you can specify a **Detail Rows Expression** property for measures.

 #### Detail Rows Expression property for measures